Abstract

 Semantics

 Naturally, if we attempt to execute these semantics directly, we would need to recalculate from time 0 to the current time for every sample, saving all the variable environments at each step.
-However, in practice, a virtual machine is defined to account for the internal memory space used by $delay$ and $feed$, and terms are compiled into instructions for this machine before execution.
+However, in practice, a virtual machine is defined to account for the internal memory space used by

 VM Model and Instruction Set

-The virtual machine (VM) model and its instruction set for running $\lambda_{mmm}$ are based on Lua version 5 VM [7].
+The virtual machine (VM) model and its instruction set for running

 A key challenge when executing a computational model based on lambda calculus is handling the data structure, which is known as a closure.
 A closure captures the variable environment in which the inner function is defined, allowing it to refer to the variables from the outer function’s context.
 If the inner function is paired with a dictionary of variable names and values, the compiler (or interpreter) implementation is straightforward; however, the runtime performance is limited.